matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 :::

-7. Now we can call the governance contract so that it redirects the call to zkSync:
+7. Now it is possible to call the governance contract so that it redirects the call to zkSync:

 ```ts
 // Imports